hsk81/yeoman-generator-dizmo/README.md

 npm run build -- --no-minify --no-terser --no-htmlmin --no-sass --obfuscate --sourcemaps
 ```

-Further, each flag can accept an optional configuration object to control in detail the corresponding minification, obfuscation and/or source map generation steps:
+Further, each flag can accept an optional configuration object to control in detail the corresponding minification, obfuscation and source map generation steps:

 * Minify the scripts; see [webpack-mode] for further information w.r.t. to the configuration: